Detail Page

 • AP Environmental Science - 380

-This course is the equivalent of an introductory college course in environmental science.
-It will provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
+This course is designed to be the equivalent of an introductory college course in environmental science.
+It will provide students with the scientific principles, concepts, and methodologies required to: understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and manmade, to evaluate the relative risks associated with these problems, and to examine alternative solutions for

 • AP Physics I - 345I